CREATE FUNCTION¶

 }';

-Here is a basic example of a pre-compiled CREATE FUNCTION statement:
+Here is a basic example of CREATE FUNCTION with a reference to a staged handler:

 create function my_decrement_udf(i numeric(9, 0))